weij5678/NYC-FinalTaxi/docs/Conclusions.md

   - The dataset may not capture rare or extreme weather events, limiting insights into how severe conditions affect rider behavior.

 - **Temporal Limitations**:
   - The analysis focused only on morning and noon periods, potentially overlooking unique patterns during evening or late-night hours.

-- **Clustering Assumptions**:
+- **Data Scaling**:
-  - K-means clustering assumes spherical clusters and equal variances, which may not fully capture the complexity of ride-hailing data.
-Model-based clustering, while more flexible, produced less interpretable clusters in this context.
+   - Standardized data could make some of the interpretations more complicated and could mask absolute differences in variables .

 ---